logan169/logan169.github.io/_posts/2021-07-03-Maya-Python.md

 tags: Maya cmds
 ---

-Python is an object oriented programmation language (OOP) that has been created by Guido von Rossum in 1981.
-In 2021, Python have a considerable community behind it and is one of the most used programming language around the world and in the CG/pipeline fields.
-In this blog, we will look at how we can use Python to interact with Maya.<!--more--> Since maya was created, different flavors of python interfaces has been released as Pymel, Mayapy and OpenMaya.
-While they are all supposed to be able to achieve globaly the same result they differs in their philosophy.
+Python is an object oriented programming language (OOP) that was created by Guido von Rossum in 1981.
+In 2021, Python has a considerable community behind it and is one of the most used programming languages around the world and in the CG/pipeline fields.
+In this blog, we will look at how we can use Python to interact with Maya.<!--more-->  Since maya was created, different flavors of python interfaces have been released as Pymel, Mayapy and OpenMaya.
+While they are all supposed to be able to achieve globally the same result they differ in their philosophy.

 ## Environnement Setup